ShadowGrendo/foundry-shadowrun6e/devlog.md

 Also, the install system is pretty much just a copy of the repo, which means we could make the installed system folder the repo and even attach to the app for debugging.

+### 4.25.2020, nevenall

+got the rename done.
+Tried to switch to TabsV2, but it didn't go real well.
+Switched back for now. going to try editing the template for 6th e

+need defense rating and attack rating

+  Close: 0-3 meters Every gun has this one, though some are actually less effective here because they’re so bulky.

+  Near: 4-50 meters This is the sweet spot across the board.
+All ranged weapons can get into this range.
+How effective they are is a whole other question.

+  Medium: 51-250 meters You need some barrel length to be effective here.
+Some smaller arms can get here, but hitting a target falls more into the realm of trickery and magic than skill.

+  Far: 251-500 meters Welcome to the land of longarms.
+This is the place where size matters—well, at least the length of the barrel.

+  Extreme: 500+ Sure, your tricked-out Colt M-23 can get here, barely, but that Ranger Arms revels in these ranges.

+these are defined range categories and we can include them in the game.
+Maybe a rules config somewhere.

+Also include conditions.
+Confused, Shocked, etc...